 Note: This is the 3rd installment in the Stress Free, Debt Free Christmas series.
 If you haven’t already, be sure to check out:

-- 51 Cheap Gift Ideas Under $10 (that people will actually want!)
+- 51 Cheap Gift Ideas Under $10 <– great ideas for a White Elephant exchange!

 - 21 Ways to Earn Extra Money for Christmas